 - Set the maximum number of rows that could be returned from the drill-through in Max Results.

-7. Go to Column to create custom formatting for each column of your drill-through results table.
+The Column tab enables you to create custom formatting for each column of your drill-through results table.

 For example, you can change the font color for the Brand column.
-Additionally, use the section below the formatting preview window to configure URLs, which are embedded in the result set.
-Embedding URLs gives allows users to reference other hosted documents or applications in the results of a drill-through.
+Additionally, use the section below the formatting preview window to configure URLs, which will be embedded in the result set.
+Embedded URLs allow users to reference other hosted documents or Applications in the results of a drill-through.

 The Scope tab allows you to select the Forms that support this drill-through.
 We will be drilling down into the operating expense items in the Net Income report, so we'll select that Form.

 Click Save when you have fully configured your drill-through.
 If you need to edit any of your drill-throughs, return to the Drill-through (Transactional) node and select the corresponding of your target drill-through.

 Let's test the transactional drill-through we just configured.